arnold-c/OutbreakDetection/manuscript/reviewer-comments.typ

 _Note: If the reviewer comments include a recommendation to cite specific previously published works, please review and evaluate these publications to determine whether they are relevant and should be cited.
 There is no requirement to cite these works unless the editor has indicated otherwise._

+== General Response

+We would like to thank the reviewers for their insightful comments; many of them resulted in substantial reflection of our modeling approach and assumptions and have led to improvements to the paper.
+As a result of these comments we have refined the code base to not only increase its speed and modularity for clarity, but have also made a few changes to the logic.
+These changes are detailed at the #link(<logic-changes>)[end of this document].
+We have also make the following changes that were previously bugs in the code.
+Similarly, these have been detailed at the #link(<bug-fixes>)[end of this document].

 == Reviewer \#1

 Dear Authors,